bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 large number of highly similar tests.

-*Example* Imagine you've found a bug in the way Apple Safari renders the top CSS border of tables.
-Using the approach discussed earlier in this guide, you've determined the probable location for the test: the `css/CSS2/borders/` directory.
+*Example* Imagine you've found a bug in the way Apple Safari renders the top CSS border of HTML tables.
+By searching through directory names and file names, you've determined the probable location for the test: the `css/CSS2/borders/` directory.
 However, there are *three hundred* files that begin with `border-top-`!
+None of the names mention the `<table>` element, so any one of the files may already be testing the case you found.

 Luckily, you also know that Firefox and Chrome do not exhibit this bug.
 You look at the results on [wpt.fyi](https://wpt.fyi), and you find that only three